Survivor Series (1987): Storylines

 Randy Savage had been a heel since his WWF debut in the summer of 1985.
 He turned babyface in late 1987, after WWF Intercontinental Heavyweight Champion The Honky Tonk Man claimed to be the greatest Intercontinental Heavyweight Champion.
 This led to a feud between Savage and Honky, leading to Savage's face turn.
-On October 3, 1987 Saturday Night's Main Event XII, Savage challenged Honky for the title winning by disqualification.
+On October 3, 1987, Saturday Night's Main Event XII, Savage challenged Honky for the title, winning by disqualification.
 The title remained with Honky because a title cannot change hands by a DQ.
 Harley Race had won the 1986 King of the Ring tournament and was so proud about this that he called himself King Harley Race and wore a crown and cape to the ring.
 Jim Duggan did not agree with the fact and this placed Duggan and Race into a feud, with Duggan winning most of the matches.
-Jake Roberts also feuded with Honky Tonk Man after Honky hit a guitar on Roberts on an edition of Snake Pit, completing Roberts' babyface turn.
+Jake Roberts also feuded with Honky Tonk Man after Honky hit Roberts with a guitar on an edition of Snake Pit, completing Roberts' babyface turn.
 A match was booked for Survivor Series featuring Savage, Roberts, Ricky Steamboat (whom Honky Tonk had defeated to win the Intercontinental Heavyweight Title), Brutus Beefcake and Duggan against Honky, Hercules, Danny Davis, Ron Bass and Race.

 The major ongoing tag team feud pitted the face Strike Force and the villainous Hart Foundation.
 Tito Santana and Rick Martel formed Strike Force in the summer of 1987 after Santana rescued Martel from a beating by The Islanders.
 Strike Force quickly became a top contender for the WWF Tag Team Championship, held by the Hart Foundation (Bret Hart and Jim Neidhart), and on October 28, 1987, Strike Force won the titles when Neidhart was trapped in Martel's Boston crab.